| Durham College Certificate

 Program Related Questions?
 Call 905.721.3052

-If you are interested in applying for financial aid, please visit the Continuing Education OSAP Eligibility webpage.
+If you are interested in applying for financial aid, please visit the Centre for Professional and Part-Time Learning OSAP Eligibility webpage.